databricks-solutions/brickhouse-brands-demo/backend/README.md

-# Brickstore Brands - FastAPI Backend
+# Brickhouse Brands - FastAPI Backend

-This is the backend API for the Brickstore Brands dashboard, built with FastAPI and PostgreSQL.
+This is the backend API for the Brickhouse Brands dashboard, built with FastAPI and PostgreSQL.

 ## Features